Kris, founder of Cacao for Beings, smiling in a lush cacao forest

 Frequently Asked Questions

-Ceremonial cacao is thoughtfully sourced from small, ethically run farms where care for the land, the cacao trees, and the people who cultivate them comes first.
-Nothing is added and nothing is removed—ceremonial cacao is pure, minimally processed cacao from the heirloom Criollo bean.
+• Ceremonial cacao is sourced from small farms where care for the land, the cacao trees, and the people who cultivate them comes first.
+Nothing is added and nothing is removed — it's pure, minimally processed cacao from the heirloom Criollo bean.

-While most chocolate and cocoa products are heavily processed and exposed to high temperatures that strip away the majority of cacao’s beneficial compounds, ceremonial cacao is prepared using traditional production methods, gently toasting the cacao on hot plates at low temperatures.
-This gentle process preserves cacao’s naturally occurring nutrients, antioxidants, and rich flavors.
+While most chocolate and cocoa products are heavily processed at high temperatures that degrade the majority of cacao's natural compounds, ceremonial cacao is prepared using traditional methods — gently toasted on hot plates at low temperatures.
+This preserves cacao's naturally occurring nutrients, antioxidants, and rich flavor.

-Ceremonial cacao is naturally rich in antioxidants, magnesium, iron, and mood-supportive compounds that promote focus, heart health, and vitality.
-Cacao gently stimulates the body with Theobromine while supporting relaxation and emotional connection.
-See our Cacao Benefits page for more detail on cacao’s many benefits!
+• Ceremonial cacao is naturally rich in antioxidants, magnesium, iron, and compounds that support focus, heart health, and mood.
+Theobromine offers a gentle, steady lift — warming the body and sharpening the mind — while magnesium supports calm and relaxation.
+See our Cacao Benefits page for more detail.

-We recommend starting with 15–20g (~1–2 tablespoons) and adjusting from there based on how you feel.
-We’ve found this to be a great starting point for everyday focus, warmth, and grounding—but truly, there’s no single “right” amount.
+• We recommend starting with 20–30g (~2–3 tablespoons) and adjusting from there based on how you feel.
+There's no single "right" amount — cacao is personal.

 See our How to Prepare guide for more details.

-Cacao contains very small amounts of caffeine—roughly comparable to a decaf cup of coffee—but its effects tend to feel gentler and longer-lasting, as its energy comes primarily from theobromine.
+• Cacao contains very small amounts of caffeine — roughly comparable to a decaf cup of coffee — but its effects tend to feel gentler and longer-lasting.
+Its energy comes primarily from theobromine, a mild, steady stimulant that most people find grounding and energizing without the jitteriness of coffee.